 Last month the Centre debuted its executive education programme, entitled ‘Strategic Philanthropy in Emerging Markets: Maximising Impact’.

-Dr Kamal Munir
+Professor Kamal Munir

 It was an exciting four-day virtual learning experience, which welcomed a diverse and curious cohort of global philanthropic practitioners from the UK, Singapore, Saudi Arabia, Colombia, Germany, India and more.
 The programme involved a busy week, where participants were exposed to theoretical concepts around strategic management supplemented by rich and engaging philanthropic case studies from emerging markets.

 The programme was built around four critical elements of philanthropic impact: strategy, measurement, financing and governance, and scale.
 On each day, the programme covered one of these elements in greater detail.
 The Centre of Strategic Philanthropy’s Academic Director, Dr Kamal Munir, opened the programme by welcoming participants to join an intellectual journey and invited the participants to reflect on what ‘being strategic’ means.
 The warm and open atmosphere Kamal created set the tone for an engaging programme and encouraged vibrant knowledge exchange throughout the journey.

 He was followed by our Executive Director Clare Woodcraft, who went on to deliver a case study session on the King Khalid Foundation in Saudi Arabia.
 A splendid storyteller and an experienced practitioner of strategic philanthropy in the Middle East, Clare introduced participants to the intriguing dilemma faced by the Chief Strategic Officer of this leading Saudi royal family foundation.
 Participants were informed about the idiosyncrasies of doing philanthropy in the Gulf area.
 They also had a chance to talk to the Chief Strategic Officer herself to learn about her strategic decision-making process at first hand with great honesty.